10 Christmas Cookie Packaging Ideas You Haven’t Thought of Yet

 Place cookies in three disposable foil tins.
 If you can find red or green ones, even better!
 Top with lids and stack on top of one another.
 Place a piece of double-sided tape between each tin for extra security.
 Wrap a large ribbon around the stack and tie off with a gift tag.

-Dress up a plain brown box
+Decorate a plain brown box

 Take a simple brown box and turn it into a beautiful gift filled with delicious cookies.
 Set holiday cupcake liners in the box and place the cookies inside.
 A large ribbon tied to the outside commemorates the occasion.
 If you want to go a step further, place three boxes on a simple wooden tray and give the entire package to your host or hostess—they deserve it!